f5devcentral/xcedgedemoguide/README.rst

 Test recommendations module
 ------------------------------------------------------------

 HTTP LB for the recommendation module is created.
 Now we can test how it works.
-Open a browser window and go to the http://kiosk.branch-a.buytime.internal/wp-admin.
+First, sign in the Kiosk VM created before.
+Then in the created VM open a browser window and go to the http://kiosk.branch-a.buytime.internal/wp-admin.
 Log in.

 .. figure:: ./assets/test-recommendations_0.png